pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 .. note::

-   ``u`` and ``v`` are defined in the reciprocal lattice basis so if the crystal axes are not orthogonal, the here are not necessarily orthogonal in reciprocal space.
+   ``u`` and ``v`` are defined in the reciprocal lattice basis so if the crystal axes are not orthogonal, they are not necessarily orthogonal in reciprocal space.

    E.g.: